SkylineCommunications/dataminer-docs/connector-help/connector_help/Specialty Microwave Corp 13983-504.md

 ### General

-This page displays the **Operation Mode Status/Remote Control Status**, the status of the **Power Supplies** andLNBs and the switch position of the LNBs.
+This page displays the **Operation Mode Status/Remote Control Status**, the status of the **Power Supplies** and LNBs and the switch position of the LNBs.

 Each LNB either has the **LNB Main** or the **LNB Standby** status.